Course Code: DID-01

 – Students who have attended at least 75% of class hours may obtain a course completion certificate.

 – Those who wish to obtain university certifications (6 CFU/ECTS) should pass the final exam with an evaluation fo at least 18/30.
-The exam involves a simulation of a lesson of Latin or Greek grammar through the inductive-contextual methodology (students will choose the target language).

 This certification is issued by both the Italian Institute of Classical Studies (IISC) and the Department of Classic of the Università Pontificia Salesiana (UPS).
 Because the ECTS issued by the UPS are also acknowledged by the Italian Government, the ECTS may be validated in Italian University (without prejudice to the discretion granted to the universities by the Italian law).